Table of Contents

 How To Get Passion Back In Your Marriage

-The first thing to understand is that almost half (49%) of 1000 couples in a study said they had been to counselling with their other half.
+The first thing to understand is that almost half (49%) of 1000 couples in a study said they had been to counseling with their other half.

 So, let’s get straight to it.
-Read on for advice on how to get the passion back.
+Read on for advice on how to get passion back in your marriage.

 Routine daily life is often the cause of a lack of passion in a marriage.

-The same things happen day in, and day out, over, and over and over again.
+The same things happen day in, day out, over and over and over again.

 It doesn’t need to be jumping on a flight and seeing a new country, but it could be if you like!

-Humans get stuck in routine life and accept that ‘this is how it is’ when in fact, to rekindle the passion, you need to try new things.
+Humans get stuck in routine life, accepting that ‘this is how it is’ when in fact, to rekindle the passion, you need to try new things.

-Trying new things is a guaranteed way to revitalise yourself, which you’ll then be able to channel back into your marriage.
+Trying new things is a guaranteed way to revitalize yourself, which you’ll then be able to channel back into your marriage.
 There are so many ways you can do this.